-12.9 Non-fungible Tokens (NFTs)
+10.12Non-Fungible Tokens (NFTs)

-There are no specific regulations in Portugal regarding the issuance or trading of NFTs or the operation of NFT platforms/marketplaces (please see 12.3 Classification of Blockchain Assets).
+There are no specific regulations in Portugal regarding the issuance or trading of NFTs or the operation of NFT platforms/marketplaces (please see 10.3 Classification of Blockchain Assets).

 However, depending on the specific characteristics of an NFT, it may be susceptible to being included in the category of securities, thus being subject to the regulations outlined in the Portuguese Securities Code.